Coronavirus: Information for visitors

 - All activities within the state, municipalities, and regions that are not necessary should be closed immediately.
 This applies, for example, to bathhouses, sports halls, and museums.

-Read more about the tightening of restrictions at krisinformation.se.
+Read more about the restrictions at krisinformation.se.

 Restaurants, bars, and cafés

 In the current situation gatherings of more than eight people are not allowed.
 This ban will apply until further notice.
 A dining party is limited to four people.